 This guide is available on a PWYC sliding scale.

 If you can afford to pay the $10, please do so via the Paypal link below.
-If you are a low-income worker who can’t afford to spend the $10, then don’t worry about it.
+It is also available for free for low-income workers who can’t afford to spare $10.

 Please fill out the contact form at the bottom of the page, and I’ll email you back ASAP to provide a Drive link to the downloadable PDF.
 If you are able to pay the $10 cost, please do so before you email me.